 Trekking Pole Shopping Tips:

-There are several manufacturers of trekking poles, some producing high end carbon fiber anti-shock poles while others make simple, aluminum poles.
+There are several manufacturers of trekking poles, including Leki, Black Diamond, and REI Some companies make high end carbon fiber anti-shock trekking poles while others make simple, aluminum trekking poles.
 You’ll feel a benefit from any pair you buy, however, there are some features you should look out for:

 - Weight.
 Are the poles made of aluminum?
 Carbon fiber?
 Carbon fiber poles are much lighter than aluminum ones, so if you don’t want your arms to be fatigued on a long day hike, opt for the lighter weight poles.
 Carbon fiber trekking poles are generally more expensive, but worth it.
 They are slightly more fragile than aluminum ones, but even in extremely rocky terrain I’ve never had a problem with mine.